-But eventually we arrived at mine, and I thought maybe I had been unfair in my thoughts about my tuktuk driver.
-All of the places he pointed at, did indeed look better than my hotel.
+But eventually we arrived at my hotel, and I thought maybe I had been unfair in my thoughts about my tuktuk driver.
+All of the places he pointed at, did indeed look better.

-Not that it was bad.
+Not that my hotel was bad.
 But for a 3-star hotel, it did not look much better than a motel.
 Especially considering how much more it cost me than the much nicer hostel in Varanasi.
 Maybe the value for money equation in Lucknow is very different.

 Still, I had stayed in similar places in my country.
 Hopefully it was at least a decent place after all.